bhoogter/VB6TocSharp/README.md

 ## Quick Start

 Open the file `prj.vbp`, start the program.
-Enter some config values, and convert a single file.
+Enter some config values, and convert a project.

+This should generate the project structure, including the list of files needed, and output the couple of support type libraries used by the conversion process.

+After the initial conversion, you should be able to do single-file conversion without much difficulty.

 ## Requirements